-Generate .mol2 file for leap and Amber
+Generate .mol2 file for leap and Amber¶

-This tutorial explains how to generate a .mol2 file and eventually a .frcmod file that can be used by leap to create input files for molecular dynamics with Amber.
+.frcmod file that can be used by leap to create input files for

 Note

-Method 1: directly from a .pdb file
+Method 1: directly from a .pdb file¶

-You can use the antechamber program to generate a .mol2 file from a molecule.pdb file.
-Just run antechamber as follows:
+You can use the antechamber program to generate a .mol2 file from a

 module load amber/14